 The way to make positive affirmations work for you is to use ones that you believe.
 Start small and work your way into believing the big things.
 If you want some really awesome positive affirmations to boost self esteem and confidence, I have some for you here!

 Another way to do affirmations is instead of saying I am ______.
 You can say I am committed to ______.
 That makes it a whole lot more believable.

 For instance, “I am a millionaire” might sound completely unreasonable and impossible.
 But if you say “I am committed to being a millionaire”, it’s completely different and totally believable.

-I grew up in a household where I was constantly being judged.
+I grew up in a household where I was constantly being judged for my weight as well as just about everything.
 As I observe my mom now, I see how often she judges other people on TV, in public, and on social media.
-But the other thing I also see is how judgemental she is toward herself.
+But the other thing I also see is how judgmental she is toward herself.